cleggct/wasm-pixels/README.md

-This project was the culmination of many scrapped prototypes exploring how to wire web assembly (in this case, WASI components) with WebGL with the goal of providing a foundation for righting speedy graphics demos that run in the browser.
+This project was the culmination of many scrapped prototypes exploring how to wire web assembly (in this case, WASI components) with WebGL with the goal of providing a foundation for writing speedy graphics demos that run in the browser.

 Given that emscripten can basically let you do all of this (it supports not only OpenGL ES -> WebGL but also SDL2) the project has begun to seem a bit redundant to me, but it was a good learning experience as well as my